piyushdubey3/Document-Search/README.md

 # Document Search Engine

-A full-stack document search application for uploading, indexing, searching, viewing, and managing PDF documents.
+A full-stack document search application for uploading, searching, viewing, and managing PDF documents.

 The system builds positional indexes from uploaded PDFs and supports both word-based search and exact phrase search.
 Search results can be opened directly inside an integrated PDF viewer with highlighted matches and circular Previous/Next navigation.